sitespeedio/coach/README.md

 };
 ```

+Advice based on a HAR follows the same structure.
+The result from the DOM and the HAR is merged.

 ## Test in your browser
 You can and should test your advice in your browser.
 It's easy.
 Just copy paste the Javascript code and run it in the console of your browser.
 If you make rules and want to use our [utility methods](blob/master/lib/dom/util.js) (that contains some help methods), just copy/paste the util object to your browser and then run your rule.